tonysyu/tonysyu.pelican/content/posts/2012/line-color-cycling.rst

 The cycle_cmap_ function doesn't really save that much typing, but I find it easier to read, nonetheless.
-Also, it has some pre-defined limits for colormaps to prevent use of very-light colors (i.e., low-contrast on white backgrounds).
+Also, it has some pre-defined limits for colormaps to prevent use of very-light colors (which have low-contrast on white backgrounds).

 Choosing colors for a varying parameter